universal-meaning-map/index/README.md

 If you don't know what IPLD is, check out [this video](https://www.youtube.com/watch?v=Bqs_LzBjQyk) from Juan Benet.
 Also [IPLD specs](https://github.com/ipld/specs/tree/master/ipld)

 #### Properties
-Each hitag have a set of properties.
-This properties allow to define sofisticated behaviours.
-The hash of this object is a unique identifier of this hash (`UID`)
+Like any IPLD object a `hitag` can have any set of arbitrary properties.
+Some of them are reserved for the system.

+- canRead : Public keys that are allowed to read the object and its properties, including the children hitags
+- canWrite : Public keys that are allowed to write the object and its properties
-    - label : The display name of the `hitag`
+- history :  Hashes of the previous data associated with this hitag
-    - maxChildren: Number of allowed children to have.
+- hitags : List of all the children hitag
-    - allowedChildren: An array of `hitag` `UIDs`.
-Only these hitag can be used.
-    - excludedChildren:  An array of `hitag` `UIDs`.
-These hitags can't be used.
-    - MandatoryChildren:  An array of `hitag` `UIDs`.
-These hitags have to be used.

-This requires some [canonical](https://en.wikipedia.org/wiki/Canonical_form) format to ensure deterministic `UID` Probably there are more elegant ways to define these properties.
-Ideas?

 #### Metadata
 Each hitag may have metadata associated with it.
-These metadata is concidered non-critical, and is mostly to assist the UX
+These metadata is concidered non-critical, and is mostly to assist the UX.
+This metadata is also part of the IPLD object.

+Exemples:
 - description
 - default color
 - creation timestamp
 - last modificatio timestamp
 - last edition timestamp
 - any property defined by the user
 ...

 #### Domains